We test the year’s best bike racks for your car, SUV, and pickup truck from popular brands like Thule, Yakima, Kuat, 1UP USA, and more

 How it Compares

-If you’re looking for the best e-bike carrier on the market, then Yakima’s StageTwo is an easy choice for the reasons listed above.
-However, in the greater field of hitch-mounted bike racks, there’s stiff competition.
-The Thule T2 Pro XTR listed above very slightly edges out the StageTwo in terms of ease of use (the tilt mechanism of the Thule is easier to engage).
+The Thule T2 Pro XTR (listed above) very slightly edges out the StageTwo in terms of ease of use (the tilt mechanism of the Thule is easier to engage).
 However, the Thule isn’t rated to carry very heavy e-bikes as its max load rating is 60 pounds per bike.
-The 1UP USA (listed below) is also another formidable choice, but again, it maxes out with a load rating of 50 pounds per bike.
+The 1UP USA is also another formidable choice, but again, it maxes out with a load rating of 50 pounds per bike.
 And as much as we personally love the 1UP USA, it’s not as user friendly as the StageTwo.
 All things considered, Yakima nailed the execution of the StageTwo for electric bikes, making it a standout carrier.

 Shop the Yakima StageTwo at: